Hari31416/Placement/Projects.md

    - Implemnted a **nueral network** **from scratch** using numpy and python with arbitrary **number of layers** and **number of neurons**.
    - Used **forward propagation** and **backpropagation** to train the **neural network**.

-# Visualization
+## Visualization
 1. **Tableau**
    - Created a **tableau** viz with multiple **dashboards** and **stories** featuring my streaming history of Spotify for year 2021.
-   - Created a viz using data **crawled** from Goodreads to show info about the books I'd read in 2020 and 2021.
+   - Created a viz with data **crawled** from Goodreads to show info about the books I'd read in 2020 and 2021.
 2. **Titanic**
 3. **Songs**